egoetschalckx/spring-boot-starter-logging-ndjson/README.md

 - `default` or `log-dev`
     - "Standard" Spring logging, colorized, pretty-printed, etc...
     - No support for custom fields.
-- `log-ndjson`
+- `log-json`
-    - ndjson structured logs to the console.
+    - json structured logs to the console.
     - Supports custom JSON fields.
     - Intended for containerized deployments.